Subscribe and Save 35% on First Subscription | Code: PET35

 While many full spectrum and broad spectrum CBD products advertise they contain less than 0.3% THC, this is often not the case.
 Often the THC content of the CBD extract they use contains 15-20 times more THC.
 This happens because CBD is not regulated by the FDA, falling under the definition of a dietary supplement.
 So, whether you’re looking for a whole plant full spectrum CBD or a broad spectrum one, there are a few rules you should always follow.

-Certificate of Analysis - This is the first and biggest thing you should look for before choosing a CBD product.
+This is the first and biggest thing you should look for before choosing a CBD product.
 A COA is the official lab analysis of the CBD product that checks how much CBD is in it along with other key compounds like THC, mold, pesticides, etc. This is done by an unaffiliated 3rd party lab, ensuring transparency of the results.

-After you’ve confirmed the COA, the other big things you want to look for is that it’s organic and has great reviews.
+After you’ve confirmed the COA, the other big things you want to look for is that it’s organic and has great reviews

 Tips For Using Full Spectrum Vs. Broad Spectrum CBD